-To quickly recap, the agile project management (PM) methodology is rooted in the agile software development movement.
-It involves breaking projects down into incremental phases so teams can deliver completed pieces of a project on a frequent basis.
+Agile project management (PM) methodology involves breaking projects down into incremental phases so teams can deliver completed pieces of a project on a frequent basis.

-The goal of agile PM is to reduce waste and improve time to market by providing more opportunities for customer feedback and continuous team improvement.
-In recent years, PM software vendors have begun offering functionality that helps teams practice the agile methodology.
-These tools can be a key driver in helping agile teams achieve their goals.
+The goal of agile PM is to reduce waste, quicken time-to-market and provide more opportunities for customer feedback and team improvement.
+PM software vendors now offer agile tools that are a key driver in helping teams achieve their goals.

 What Is Scrum Software?